Laboratory Date of Service Policy

 A list of specific laboratory test Healthcare Common Procedure Coding System (HCPCS) codes subject to this new exception to laboratory DOS policy may be found in the Downloads section below.
 Please note that this list is updated quarterly as appropriate.

-CMS will exercise enforcement discretion until July 1, 2019, for the laboratory date of service exception policy for advanced diagnostic laboratory tests and molecular pathology tests subject to the new laboratory date of service exception policy.
+CMS will exercise enforcement discretion until January 2, 2020, for the laboratory date of service exception policy for advanced diagnostic laboratory tests and molecular pathology tests subject to the laboratory date of service exception policy.
 For additional information see the Downloads section below.

 - Help with File Formats and Plug-Ins